treeben77/rblx-open-cloud/docs/source/creator.rst

     .. method:: fetch_operation()

-        Fetches the asset info, if completed processing.
+        Checks if the asset has finished proccessing, if so returns the :class:`rblx-open-cloud.Asset` object.

         :returns: Optional[:class:`rblx-open-cloud.Asset`]
         :raises rblx-open-cloud.InvalidKey: The token is invalid or doesn't have sufficent permissions to read and write assets.